Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `IRP <placeholder>,"<"<argument>[,<argument>[,...]]">"`

-Starts an "indefinite repeat" macro, where the macro body is repeated for each of the passed arguments, replacing `<placeholder>` with the argument.
+Starts a "repeat macro with arguments" macro, where the macro body is repeated for each of the passed arguments, replacing `<placeholder>` with the argument.
 The angle brackets around the arguments list are mandatory.

 Example: